cern-cta/CTA/tools/cta-admin.1cta.md

 :   Add, change, remove or list the requester mount rules.

-mountslot (ms)
+mountcandidate (mc)

-:   List the read-only mount slots calculated by maintd for tape servers to reserve.
+:   List the read-only mount candidates calculated by maintd for tape servers to reserve.

 showqueues (sq)